Institute for Philosophy, Politics, and Law

 This year's PPL Visiting Scholar, Doug Husak, will give a public lecture titled, "Why Our Punitive Drug Policy Persists" on Thursday, March 20th from 5:00-7:00 pm in UUW-324.

 Professor Husak is a leading philosopher of law, and a prominent critic of the criminalization of recreation drug use.
 All are warmly invited to attend.
-For more informtion see poster, or contact Christopher Morgan-Knapp (email@example.com).
+For more information see poster, or contact Christopher Morgan-Knapp (firstname.lastname@example.org).

 The Institute’s PPL Workshop will include visiting speakers, workshops for students interested in law as a career, debates and discussions by faculty on timely campus issues, and lunches with students.